• Skip to primary navigation

 • Starbucks Copycat Keto Egg Bites (In Oven, 3 Ways!)

 I don’t know about you, but mornings are not exactly my strong suit.
-I feel like I’m not even a real person until I’ve had at least one strong cup of coffee.
+I feel like I’m not even a real person until I’ve had at least one strong cortado coffee.
 Even then I’m not ready for concentrating in the kitchen, so I’ve taken to prepping my breakfast in advance.

 That said, many of my make-ahead breakfast options lean in the sweet direction.
 Overnight oats with coconut milk, homemade granola, healthy-ish breakfast cookies, and bakery-style muffins are all delectable, but sometimes I want something savory to start the day.
 That’s where my DIY egg bites come into play.

-Why You'll Love This Recipe
+⭐ Why You’ll Love This Recipe

 Aside from making the ideal grab-and-go breakfast (all you have to do is microwave a serving for about 45 seconds for a hot and delicious meal), this simple recipe for easy egg bites is also: